Big Learning with Bayesian Methods: Basics of Bayesian Methods

 {\bf Example 1: Dirichlet-Multinomial Conjugate Pair} Let $\xv \in \{0,1\}^V$ be a one-hot representation of a discrete variable with $V$ possible values.
 It is easy to verify that for the multinomial likelihood, $p(\xv | \thetav) = \prod_{k=1}^V \theta_k^{x_k}$, the conjugate prior is a Dirichlet distribution, $p_0(\thetav | \alphav) = \textrm{Dir}(\alphav) = \frac{1}{Z} \prod_{k=1}^V \theta_k^{\alpha_k - 1}$, where $\alphav$ is the hyper-parameter and $Z$ is the normalization factor.
 In fact, the posterior distribution is $\textrm{Dir}(\alphav + \xv)$.

-A popular Bayesian model that explores such conjugacy is latent Dirichlet allocation~(LDA)~\cite{Blei:03}, as illustrated in Fig.~\ref{fig:LDA}(a).
-LDA posits that each document $\wv_i$ is an admixture of a set of $K$ topics, of which each topic $\psiv_k$ is a unigram distribution over a given vocabulary.
+A popular Bayesian model that explores such conjugacy is latent Dirichlet allocation~(LDA)~\cite{Blei:03}, as illustrated in Fig.~\ref{fig:LDA}(a).\footnote{All the figures are drawn by the authors with full copyright.} LDA posits that each document $\wv_i$ is an admixture of a set of $K$ topics, of which each topic $\psiv_k$ is a unigram distribution over a given vocabulary.
 The generative process is as follows: \begin{enumerate} \item draw $K$ topics $\psiv_k \sim \textrm{Dir}(\betav)$ \item for each document $i \in [N]$: \begin{enumerate} \item draw a topic mixing vector $\thetav_i \sim \textrm{Dir}(\alphav)$ \item for each word $j \in [L_i]$ in document $i$: \begin{enumerate} \item draw a topic assignment $z_{ij} \sim \textrm{Multi}(\thetav_i)$ \item draw a word $w_{ij} \sim \textrm{Multi}(\psiv_{z_{ij}})$. \end{enumerate} \end{enumerate} \end{enumerate} LDA has been popular in many applications.
 However, a conjugate prior can be restrictive.
 For example, the Dirichlet distribution does not impose correlation between different parameters, except the normalization constraint.
 In order to obtain more flexible models, a non-conjugate prior can be chosen.

 {\bf Example 2: Logistic-Normal Prior} A logistic-normal distribution~\cite{Aitchison:80} provides one way to impose correlation structure among the multiple dimensions of $\thetav$.
 It is defined as follows: